Learning to Rank for Multiple Retrieval-Augmented Models through Iterative Utility Maximization: Related Work

 \subsubsection{\textbf{A Search Engine for Machines}}

-Research on search engine design demonstrates that successful retrieval systems rely on large-scale user feedback for optimization \citep{10.1145/1148170.1148177, NIPS1999_7283518d}.
-With the emergence of LLMs as primary users of search engines \citep{reml, kim2024retrievalenhancedmachinelearningsynthesis}, \citet{erag} showed that the LLMs' preferences about relevance of a query and document differs from humans. \citet{urag} introduced a new problem that is training a unified search engine capable of serving multiple diverse RAG agents.
+Research on search engines show that successful systems rely on large-scale feedback for optimization \citep{10.1145/1148170.1148177, NIPS1999_7283518d}.
+With LLMs as the primary users of search engines \citep{reml, kim2024retrievalenhancedmachinelearningsynthesis}, \citet{erag} showed that the LLMs' preferences about relevance of a query and document differs from humans. \citet{urag} introduced a new problem that is training a unified search engine capable of serving multiple diverse RAG agents.
 They introduced uRAG, a unified ranking model designed to serve multiple RAG models while learning and optimizing based on feedback provided by these diverse RAG models.
 Recently, several methods have been proposed for training retrieval models tailored to LLMs, including distillation from LLMs to retrievers \citep{retriever-reader-distill, distil-fid, atlas}, end-to-end training of retrievers and LLMs \citep{sachan-etal-2021-end, StochasticRAG}, and bandit algorithms \citep{rl-retriever-train}.
-However, the majority of these approaches focus on leveraging feedback from a single LLM, aiming to align the retrieval model with that particular LLM \citep{urag}.
-In this work, we introduce an approach based on iterative utility maximization to train a unified retrieval model for serving multiple RAG agents, applied in both offline and online settings \citep{hoi2018onlinelearningcomprehensivesurvey, 10.5555/2188385.2188391} to optimize the search engine for the agents.
+However, most of these approaches focus on leveraging feedback from a single LLM, with the aim of aligning the retrieval with that particular LLM \citep{urag}.
+Here, we introduce an approach based on iterative utility maximization to train a unified retrieval model for serving multiple RAG agents, applied in both offline and online settings \citep{hoi2018onlinelearningcomprehensivesurvey, 10.5555/2188385.2188391} to optimize the search engine for the agents.